 The Story of Animerama: Belladonna of Sadness

-By 1971, things looked grim for the Animerama project and Mushi Productions.
-Cleopatra had flopped, Tezuka had resigned from the studio in shame, their animators were leaving en masse, and not even the success of Ashita no Joe was enough to boost Mushi’s flagging fortunes.
-It was during this desperate time that Eiichi Yamamoto would create the final Animerama film: Belladonna of Sadness.
-After years of trying to realize Tezuka’s vision, it was finally time for him to demonstrate what he was capable of as a director.
-Belladonna would unite its unconventional source material, a handful of outside talent, and the limited resources of a dying studio into a film unlike any other anime before or since.
+By 1971, things looked grim for both the Animerama project and Mushi Productions.
+Cleopatra had flopped, Tezuka had resigned from the studio in shame, and the studio's finances were more desperate than ever.
+It was during this time that Eiichi Yamamoto would create the final Animerama film: Belladonna of Sadness.
+After years of trying to realize Tezuka’s visions, it was finally time for him to demonstrate what he was capable of as a director.
+Belladonna would unite its unconventional source material, a handful of outside talent, and the limited resources of a dying studio to create a film unlike anything else in anime, before or since.

 __________________________

 This isn't the only reason, though.
 On the posters for the film, it is labelled not as “Animerama,” but instead “AnimeRomanesque”.
 The film’s original trailer also describes it as a “Romanesque” film.
-I can only speculate what Nippon Herald meant by this phrase.
+I'm not entirely sure what Nippon Herald meant by this phrase.
 Was it mean to be a mash-up of ‘anime’ and ‘bildungsroman’?
-Was it meant to refer to “Roman pornos,” a subset of pink films that were popular at the time?
-Arguably, the reasoning doesn't matter because the rebranding didn’t stick.
-Belladonna of Sadness has since retroactively been lumped in with the other Animerama films due to the focus on adult content and shared staff members, not unlike how Nausicaa of the Valley of Wind was originally made by Studio Topcraft but has been since rebranded as a Ghibli film because of the involvement of Hayao Miyazaki and other future Ghibli staff.
+Was it a reference to “Roman pornos,” a subset of pink films that were popular at the time?
+Ultimately, the reasoning doesn't matter because the rebranding didn’t stick.
+Belladonna of Sadness has retroactively been lumped in with the other Animerama films due to the focus on adult content and shared staff members.
+It's not unlike how Nausicaa of the Valley of Wind was originally made by Studio Topcraft but is widely considered an honorary Studio Ghibli film because of the involvement of Hayao Miyazaki and other future Ghibli staff members.

-Perhaps the rebrand was fitting, though.
-After all, this film was in many ways a fresh start for Eiichi Yamamoto.
-For the first time in over a decade, he was not beholden to Osamu Tezuka in any way, shape or form.
-He was no longer restricted to whatever ideas Tezuka wanted to adapt.
+It's not hard to understand why Eiichi Yamamoto would want to rebrand the film.
+After all, it was in many ways a fresh start for him.
+For the first time in over a decade, he was not restricted to whatever ideas Tezuka wanted to adapt.
 He no longer had to work around Tezuka’s whims and demands.
-Yamamoto was completely free to make whatever film he wanted in whatever fashion he wished.
-By this point, he was more than ready to demonstrate what he was capable of as a director and what lessons he had learned from the previous two Animerama films.
+He was free to make whatever film he wanted in whatever fashion he wished.
+By this point, Yamamoto was more than ready to demonstrate what he was capable of as a director and what lessons he had learned from the previous two Animerama films.

-Yamamoto would take advantage of that freedom right from the start through his choice of source material.
-This time he would not be adapting a piece of world folklore or a story from ancient history, but instead a history book from the nineteenth century.
-Specifically, he chose Jules Michelet’s La Sorciere.
-Michelet’s book took a lot of liberties with actual history, but it had an unusually progressive premise for its time, as he posited that the medieval practice of witchcraft came about as a form of rebellion by peasant women against the patriarchial forces of both the Church and the nobility.
-Its premise also happened to fit well with the turbulent political atmosphere of early 1970s Japanese politics and film, along with some of the advances and discussions happening within second-wave feminism, and it would serve as the fertile soil from which the story would grow.
+He would take advantage of that freedom right from the start through his choice of source material.
+Instead of accepting whatever tale from world literature or history the producers picked, Yamamoto picked an obscure 19th century French history book: Jules Michelet’s La Sorciere.
+By modern standards Michelet’s book took a lot of liberties with actual history but it had an unusually progressive premise for its time.
+He posited that the medieval notion of witchcraft was in truth a form of rebellion by peasant women against the patriarchal forces of both the Church and the nobility that would otherwise oppress them.
+This rebellious premise was a good fit for both the turbulent political atmosphere of early 1970s Japanese media and the rising feminist movement within Japan.
+This premise would serve as the fertile soil from which Belladonna's story would grow.

 ________________________________________________

-Belladonna of Sadness doesn’t just look different from the
+Belladonna of Sadness not only looks different than the

 years, but had settled into a career as a professional artist with an abstract,